131MohitYadav/WEB-DEVELOPMENT-CYBROM/JAVASCRIPT LANGUAGE/JavaScript Notes.md

 # form -> to get the input from the form so we used form

-or form automatic save hota hai usko rokne ke leye hm return use krte hai
+or form automatic save hota hai usko rokne ke leye hm return false use krte hai